tapioco71/circuit-solver/README.txt

-This is the stub README.txt for the "circuit_solver" project.
+This is the stub README for the "circuit_solver" project.
 =============================================================

 What is "circuit-solver"?
 =========================
 It is a Common Lisp program that simulates complex electromechanical systems.
 An electromechanical system is a physical one in which energy conversion could occur from electrical to mechanical and viceversa.
 For example a synchronous machine driven by a prime mover would convert mechanical energy into electrical in the form of a voltage difference and an electrical current.